 Low Back Pain - Treatment Overview

-Doctors divide low back pain into two categories:
+Experts divide low back pain into two categories:

 Acute: This is pain that has lasted less than 3 months.
 Most people get better with home treatment.

 Chronic: This is pain that has lasted longer than 3 months.
 People with chronic back pain are usually helped with more intensive treatment.